Collaboration as an evolutionary force

 According to Frederic Laloux an advice process with the above characteristics is the one noteworthy commonality across all of the non-hierarchical organisations that he has researched.
 I can confirm that the advice process is an essential corner stone within the NeurodiVenture model.

-The outlined NeurodiVenture model is a minimalistic implementation of a non-hierarchical organisation and we are keen to keep it this way.
+The outlined NeurodiVenture model is a minimalistic implementation of a non-hierarchical organisation.

 Further implications of human cognitive limits